-- A. State law requires all parents of students K-12 to submit proof of immunization upon school enrollment.
-These requirements are: - 1.
-Five D.P.T. injections; one must be given after age 4 and 1 Tdap after Grade 7.
+A. State law requires all parents of students K-12 to submit proof of immunization upon school enrollment.
+These requirements are:

+- 1. Five D.P.T. injections; one must be given after age 4 and 1 Tdap after Grade 7.
 Four oral polio doses; one must be given after age 4. - 2.
 Two doses of Measles and Rubella given after 12 months of age.
 (The first dose shall have been received no sooner than 28 days after the first dose.
 Three doses of Hepatitis B. - 3.
 Two doses of Varicella, unless the students has a reliable history of natural disease. - 4.
 Two doses of Meningococcal vaccine for students in Grade 12 or 1 dose if received when the student is 16 years of age or older.
 There will be no grace/extension period for this requirement.
 Please contact the nurse with any questions regarding these requirements. - B. If a child needs to take any medication, prescription or nonprescription (i.e. cold tablets, cough syrup) his/her parents or guardian must, in compliance with Board Policy 504.3, complete a Medication Procedure Form (available in the principal's office or nurse's office).
 Medications taken at school and dispensed by the school nurse must be sent in a labeled bottle, from the pharmacy, with specific instructions on the dosage and time to be given.
 Pharmacists will supply you with such a labeled container, upon request.
 Each time a prescription medication is renewed it must be sent to school in the most currently labeled bottle from the pharmacy.
 (See Medication Procedure Form copy in appendix) - C. Iowa law allows high schools to provide students their certificate of immunizations at the time the individual graduates.
 Monticello High School will provide the student their immunization record upon graduation.
-The high school will retain a copy of the immunization record for 5 years after the student graduates.

-- D. Any student wanting to participate in sports, cheerleading, or dance is required to have current concussion form and a physical form on file in the Nurse's Office before the first day of practice for that sport/activity.
+The high school will retain a copy of the immunization record for 5 years after the student graduates. - D. Any student wanting to participate in sports, cheerleading, or dance is required to have a current concussion form and a physical form on file in the Nurse's Office before the first day of practice for that sport/activity.
 Concussion forms must be signed yearly in August at registration.
 Physical forms are annual and expire 13 months from the date of service. - E. All children enrolling in Iowa's elementary or high schools are required to have a dental screening as of July 1, 2008.
-The purpose of the dental screening is to improve the oral health of Iowa's children.
-Dental screenings help with early detection and treatment of dental diseases.
 This requirement applies only to those students entering kindergarten and the ninth grade.
 The dental screening is to be performed by a dentist or licensed dental hygienist.
-The dental screening requirements are: - Kindergarteners to have a screening sometime between ages 3 years to four months after their enrollment into Kindergarten - 9th graders to have a screening that is valid for up to one year prior to their enrollment into 9th grade and up to four months after their enrollment
+The dental screening requirements for High School are:

+9th graders to have a screening that is valid for up to one year prior to their enrollment into 9th grade and up to four months after their enrollment